Personas are a great tool for focusing the organisation on users and their goals.

 Why do it?

-Personas are archetypal users that act as ‘stand-ins’ for real users.
-They give members of an organisation a collective understanding of who their users are and what they want.
+Personas bring the user alive.
+They are ‘archetypal’ users – telling stories about users to give everyone in the organisation a collective understanding of who the users are and what they want.

-In terms of website design, personas help guide decisions about site aims, functionality and design.
-They allow teams to focus on the issues of greatest importance to users and avoid producing irrelevant content or functionality
+They act as ‘stand ins’ for real users and help guide decisions about site aims, content, functionality and design; they allow teams to focus on the issues of greatest importance to users and avoid producing irrelevant content or functionality.

 How we do it

-- ‘Personal’ details (e.g. gender, age, home location, marital status, children, home ownership, etc.)
+- Representative ‘personal’ details (e.g. gender, age, home location, marital status, children, home ownership, etc.)